FAQs

 My child sucks their thumbs; what should I do?

-If your child continues to suck their thumbs even after their permanent teeth erupt, schedule an appointment at our dental clinic.
+If your child continues to suck their thumbs even after their permanent teeth erupt, schedule an appointment at our dental office.
 We can check to see if problems may arise from this habit.

 How can I prepare my child for their first dental appointment?